lammps/lammps/doc/src/Fortran.rst

    .. versionadded:: TBD

    A suitable buffer has to be provided.
-The assembled text will be truncated to not overflow this buffer.
+The assembled text will be truncated so as not to overflow this buffer.
 The string is typically a few hundred bytes long.

 --------